wbudic/LifeLog/Current Development Check List.md

 ## Bugs

 ### v.
 1.8 Encountered/Fixed

+* &#10004; Issue 18 - Setting excludes for views, deliveres page but long delays with server finished exchange (page doesn't hang).
+  * The page is server delivered, if sections contain external internet links, this timeouts page browser delivery if the internet is down.
-* Bug 17 - Editimg of entries on occasions, duplicates entries.
+* &#10004; Bug 17 - Editimg of entries on occasions, duplicates entries.
-* Bug 16 - Saving new log entries with rtf overides previous log entries rtf.
+* &#10004; Bug 16 - Saving new log entries with rtf overides previous log entries rtf.
+  * Issue 16.1 - Currently importing of records linked to rtf notes is not supported.
 * &#10004; Issue 15 Date diff, showes upside down first range by current date with multiple selections.
   * Range should be selected from date in selected latest to current date last as inbetween difference.
 * &#10004; Issue 14 Subpages pages links to main, restart main page session counter, making the main page fully usable.
   * Not really a bug.
 Session will expire but time remaining will be displayed wrong on the main page.
   * All subpages need either to inherit the counter, and jump user to the login screen if expired.